WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod08/0801-Implement a failover cluster.md

 ### Results

-After completing this exercise, you will have created a failover cluster successfully, configured a highly available file server, and tested the failover scenarios.
+After completing this exercise, you'll have created a failover cluster successfully, configured a highly available file server, and tested the failover scenarios.

-## Exercise 2: Verify quorum settings and add a node to the cluster
+## Exercise 2: Verify quorum settings, and add a node to the cluster

 ### Scenario

-It is becoming increasingly important that many of the applications and services on the network have increased scalability and remain high available at all times.
-Your responsibility is to increase the number of cluster nodes in the current cluster, and to evaluate and suggest a new quorum model.
+It's becoming increasingly important that many of your network applications and services have increased scalability and remain highly available at all times.
+Your responsibility is to increase the current cluster's number of nodes and to evaluate and suggest a new quorum model.

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are:

 1. Remotely connect to a cluster.

-2. Check the assigned votes in the Nodes section.
+2. Check the assigned votes in the **Nodes** section.

 3. Verify the status of the disk witness.